RESEARCH

 - Research subject

-- We develop and apply techniques for comprehensive analysis of post-translational modifications of proteins, especially glycosylation, based on mass spectrometry.
-We comprehensively analyze the structures and sites of glycans and how glycans change in biological samples such as body fluids, cells, and tissues.
-By obtaining such information, we hope to contribute to the elucidation of the involvement of glycans in biological phenomena and to applied research such as the development of diagnostic markers and therapeutic agents targeting glycans.
+- We develop and apply techniques for comprehensive analysis of post-translational modifications of proteins, especially glycosylation, using mass spectrometry.
+We systematically analyze the structures of glycans attached to the glycosylation sites on each glycoprotein in biological samples such as body fluids, cells, and tissues, and when and how these glycans change.
+By obtaining this information, we hope to contribute to basic research such as elucidation of the involvement of glycans in biological phenomena as well as applied research on development of diagnostic markers and therapeutic targets presenting the altered glycans.

 Jun-ichi Furukawa